AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/decorative_sky_stone.md

   <BlockImage id="smooth_sky_stone_chest" scale="4" />
 </Row>

-<ItemLink id="sky_stone_block" /> blocks can be crafted and stonecut into some decorative building blocks
+<ItemLink id="sky_stone_block" /> blocks can be crafted and stone-cut into some decorative building blocks

 ## Recipes